Wakinoda Station: History

 Wakinoda Station opened on 15 August 1921.
 With the privatization of JNR on 1 April 1987, the station came under the control of JR East.

 From 19 October 2014, the station building and platforms were closed, and the station functions moved to the nearby structure, and became Jōetsumyōkō Station from 14 March 2015 when the Hokuriku Shinkansen opened for service.
+Today, nothing remains of the former railway station - the station platforms and buildings were demolished for redevelopment, whilst the railway line was re-routed to stop at the new station.
+A portion of the old alignment of the line now has a road built along the former alignment.

 Passenger statistics

 In fiscal 2013, the station was used by an average of 139 passengers daily (boarding passengers only).
 The passenger figures for previous years are as shown below.